sunfounder/ezblock3/docs/source/quick_user_guide_for_ezblock3.rst

     .. image:: img/image11.png
         :align: center

 #.
 When you launch the installer, your operating system may try to block you from running it.
-For example, on Windows I receive the followingmessage.
+For example, on Windows I receive the following message.
 If this pops up, click on **More info** and then **Run anyway**, then follow the instructions to install the Raspberry Pi Imager.

     .. image:: img/image12.png
         :align: center